yackx/ipgo/content/basic-data-types/strings.md

 0.33
 ```

-Notice we’ve used `Printf` (print formatted) instead of `Println` (print line).
+Notice the use `Printf` (print formatted) instead of `Println` (print line).
 There is something missing however.
 If we were to attempt to print the value of a second expression, it would be displayed on the same line as the first.
 With `Printf`, we need to explicitely add a *new line* at the end, with the `\n` symbol.

 ```go
 fmt.Printf("%.2f\n", 1.0/3)